JADcooler/brailleimg/README.md

 # brailleimg
-<h2>IMAGE TO BRAILLE CHARACTERS FOR SOCIAL MEDIA</h2>
-image prog
-An image convertor that inputs an image (preferably png filetype) to convert it into an image like representation through braille characters
+<h2>Visual representation of image with Unicode braille characters</h2>
+An image to character art convertor that relies on matching image pixels to equivalent unicode braille character by comparing boxes of 4x2 pixel values of the image. closest braille for a given box is determined by the defined distance() function, closest color code is determined by grayscale pixel approximation

 suited for commenting images in social media sites where somtimes its not possible to comment images